Sai271828/boolnetanalyzer/docs/index.rst

 The package is organized into the following modules:

-* :mod:`booleantools.utils` - Utility functions
+* :mod:`boolnetanalyzer.utils` - Utility functions

-* :mod:`booleantools.random_networks` - Functions to generate random Boolean networks
+* :mod:`boolnetanalyzer..random_networks` - Functions to generate random Boolean networks

-* :mod:`booleantools.bn_tools` - Functions to analyze Boolean networks
+* :mod:`boolnetanalyzer..bn_tools` - Functions to analyze Boolean networks

-* :mod:`booleantools.load` - Functions to load Boolean networks from files
+* :mod:`boolnetanalyzer..load` - Functions to load Boolean networks from files

 The package is developed by the Laboratory for Systems Medicine at the University of Florida.